studiocardo/SF-Crime/README.md

 ## View it with Safari, Firefox!!

 This notebook displays bokeh plots that use GMap, which currently **do not play nice with Chrome**.
-Please **view it with Safari, Firefox or modern browsers.**
+Please **view it with Safari, Firefox or other modern browsers.**

 This is the repository for the notebook, which contains the source code and the plots (some of them).
 For best viewing experience, please: